Why Public and Professional Writing?

 - Become familiar with the professional, cultural, and political dynamics of a global workplace

-Contact Prof. Caroline Dadas, Professional and Public Writing minor coordinator, for more details.
+Contact Prof. Caroline Dadas, PPW minor coordinator, for more information about the minor in Public and Professional Writing.